TIMELINE OF FLIGHT ATTENDANTS' FIGHT AGAINST DISCRIMINATION

 November 9, 1966

-attendant occupation.
-The EEOC’s ruling effectively rendered illegal a range of discriminatory hiring and employment practices in flight attendant employment, beyond the
+flight attendant occupation.
+The EEOC’s ruling effectively rendered illegal a range of discriminatory hiring and employment practices in flight attendant

-support of stewardesses’ anti-discrimination efforts.
-Ironically, Hernandez was leaving the EEOC in protest of the Commission’s (and the Johnson administration’s) laxity
+statement in support of stewardesses’ anti-discrimination efforts.
+Ironically, Hernandez was leaving the EEOC in protest of the Commission’s (and the Johnson

-in combating sex discrimination.
-She also had not formally commenced her work for NOW when she voted on the airline case.
-But the airlines successfully used her
+administration’s) laxity in combating sex discrimination.
+She also had not formally begun her work for NOW when she voted on the airline case.
+But the airlines

 February 24, 1967

-attendant union leaders testified in favor of a specific clause concerning stewardesses’ forced retirement at 32 or 35, renewing public debate on airline discrimination.
+Flight attendant union leaders testified in favor of a specific clause concerning stewardesses’ forced retirement at 32 or 35, renewing public debate on airline

-grievance against United.
-The loss was a major setback for flight attendants, because of United’s size and its particularly staunch resistance to changing discriminatory
+marriage grievance against United.
+The loss was a major setback for flight attendants, because of United’s size and its particularly staunch resistance to

 Nancy Wheelock won her marriage grievance against American Airlines.
 Because American was, like United, among the largest employers of stewardesses and

-resistant to their anti-discrimination efforts, Wheelock’s victory was an important step forward for flight attendants after the failed grievance at United the month before.
+most resistant to their anti-discrimination efforts, Wheelock’s victory was an important step forward for flight attendants after the failed grievance at United the

 September 12, 1967